 In all cases we will seek a tenancy reference from your former or existing landlord (including private tenancies) or from the family member or friend you are or have been living with.
-We will treat references from private landlords with some caution.

 You must give your permission for a tenancy reference to be sought.